robbydyer/stash-query/README.md

 stash-query
 ===========

-A CLI Tool for Querying Logstash and Exporting the results
+A CLI Tool for Querying Logstash and Exporting the results.
+Uses the Lucene query syntax that Kibana utilizes, but provides the option for exporting.

 Usage:
 ```